_____ Piet Mulders _____

 the effect of the nuclear environment on hadron properties.

-of the role of transverse momentum of the quarks and gluons in hadrons
+study of the role of transverse momentum of the quarks and gluons in hadrons

 pointing out the way in which correlation between momenta and spins can be